juhp/fedora-repoquery/README.md

 etc

 _Warning: note this is still work-in-progress: currently does not support updates repos yet!_ but that should be coming soon

+## Contributing

+fedora-repoquery is distributed under the GPL license version 3 or later.